AdaSawilska/FallDetection_SVM_RandomForest_project/README.md

 ities of daily living (ADL) and 3 types of simulated falls.
 The subjects were wearing an inertial sensor unit (Shimmer sensing, Ireland) attached to their waist to record the activities.

-The data is taken from a website: https://sci-challenge.ifmbe.org/
+The data is taken from a website of the [Sci-challenge]( https://sci-challenge.ifmbe.org/):